What Is Gap Insurance?

-Gap insurance is a type of car insurance that covers the “gap” between what a car is worth and what the driver owes on their auto loan or lease if the car is totaled or stolen.
+Gap insurance is an optional type of car insurance that covers the “gap” between what a car is worth and what the driver owes on their auto loan or lease if the car is totaled or stolen.
 Without gap insurance, drivers can be stuck paying the remaining loan or lease balance on a vehicle that they can no longer drive.

 Key Things to Know About Gap Insurance